Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 Brain Region Primary Function in Speech/Language How Reading Engages/Affects It

-Broca’s Area Speech production, articulation, accurate word use in spoken and written language.
+Broca’s Area Speech production, articulation, and accurate word use in spoken and written language.
 Engaged in processing written language for accurate word use and articulation.

 Wernicke’s Area Language comprehension (written or spoken).
 Primarily involved in comprehending written text and its meaning.